Big Zulu

-Zulu also appeared in the television shows Isibaya, One Mic (2017-2020), Uzalo (2020) and Isithembiso.
-His accolades include seven South African Hip Hop Awards, and one South African Music Award.
+Zulu also appeared in the television shows Isibaya, One Mic (2017-2020), Uzalo (2020), Isithembiso, and Ushuni Womhlaba (2024).
+His accolades include seven South African Hip Hop Awards, one South African Music Award and one Metro FM Music Awards.

 Early life

 Siyabonga Nene was born and raised in Bergville, KwaZulu-Natal.
 He grew up listening to Maskandi and Isichathamiya music, influenced by Ladysmith Black Mambazo, Phuzekemisi and Imithente.

 Artistry

 Influences

 He is influenced by Maskandi and Scathamiya.
 He used to live in the Vaal in a place called Palm Springs.

 Career

 Career beginnings

 Zulu spent several years as a taxi driver and quit in 2008 to pursue his career in music.
-In 2009, he started writing songs and performing and earned title "King of Rap" in the rap battle contest held by Back to the City.
+In 2009, just after he left taxi industry started writing songs and performing.

+Four years later in 2013, Zulu contested and became the first to won Red Bull Back to the city competition.
 His debut single "Donsa Nkabi" was released in 2016.

 2014–2019: Ushun Wenkabi, Ungqongqoshe Wongqongqoshe

 After a number of years as an independent artist, he signed a record deal with Universal Music Records in 2015 and released his debut album Ushun Wenkabi in July 2018, with singles including "Ang'mazi umama" and "Home".